Skip to main content

 (?m)^(.+?test.+?)$

-With the help of the Parse custom results option or the Results builder, regular expressions can be used to extract arbitrary information from parsing results, for example, from the source code of HTML pages or from already prepared results.
+Using the option Use RegEx or the Results Constructor it is possible to use regular expressions to extract arbitrary information from scraping results, for example from the source HTML code of pages or from already prepared results

-• The result from the parser is selected as Parse result, it can be simple result or array
+• As Apply to , the result from the scraper is selected, which can be a simple result or an array

-• The regular expression is specified without delimiters, followed by the possibility of specifying a flag
+• The regular expression is specified without delimiters, followed by the option to specify a flag

-• The Result type specifies the result type - Flat (simple result) or Array (array).
-If an array is selected as the source result or the g flag of the regular expression is used, the result will always be saved in an array.
-The Name field specifies the name of the array
+• Result Type specifies the result type: Flat (simple result) or Array (array).
+If an array is selected as the source result or the g flag of the regular expression is used, the result will always be saved as an array.
+The Name field specifies the array name.

-• Each capturing bracket of the regular expression can be saved as a separate element, the name of the element is recorded in the corresponding field $1 to, $2 to... - where the number denotes the number of the capturing bracket
+• Each capturing group of the regular expression can be saved as a separate element; the element name is written in the corresponding field $1 to, $2 to... - where the digit denotes the number of the capturing group

-• In the RegEx field, you can use the template engine, which allows you to use the request as part of the regular expression
+• In the RegEx field you can use the templater, which allows using the query as part of the regular expression

-The newly created results can be used in result formatting, in the results builder, in filtering, and deduplication of results or in the next Parse custom result option.
-This option is similar to the results builder when using RegEx Match.
+The newly created results can be used for result formatting, in the Results Constructor, , in filtering and deduplication of results or in the next Use RegEx.
+This option is similar to the results builder when using RegEx Match

-To solve this task, we use the Net::HTTPNet::HTTP scraper to get the source code of the page.
-We apply the regular expression with the isg flags to $data (downloaded page), save the result in the images array in the src element.
-In the result format, we specify to output all src elements separated by a line break.
+To solve this problem, we use the Net::HTTPNet::HTTP scraper to get the source code of the page.
+We apply to $data (#) a regular expression with flags isg, , and save the result to the elements src of the array images.
+In the result format, we specify that all src elements should be output separated by a newline.

-As a result of parsing, for the request http://a-parser.com/, we will get the following list in the result file:
+As a result of the scraping for the query http://a-parser.com/, we will get the following list in the result file:

 /img/lang/en.png